MeatyPlus/Richardson-Lucy-Net/README.md

 ## Model Apply

 During testing, put testing dataset into the input folder and list the testing data name into the labels.txt.
 The output_rl model is used to save the test result.
 If you have ground truth, you can try validation to metric the difference between the output and ground truth.

+You need to set the following parameters: mode model_path test_output test_iter_num=testing_data_numbers normal_pmin=0.01   is the minimum percentage for normalize normal_pmax=99.9   is the maximum percentage for normalize

+After you setting these parameters, you can run: python RLN-single.py or python RLN-dual.py

 ## License